 As with all mothers-to-be, a twin or more pregnancy is divided into three phases of about three months each, known as the first, second and third trimesters.

 The first ultrasound scan usually takes place at the end of the first trimester, at around 11-14 weeks’ gestation.
 This will confirm the number of foetuses, how many placentas there are and whether they are in separate or shared amniotic sacs.
 If the babies share an amniotic sac they are certain to be identical.
 But sometimes identical twins have one sac each, so the presence of two amniotic sacs does not rule out your babies being identical.

-To help make sure the correct care is given at the correct time during pregnancy, we have created a multiple specific care pathway which details what should be happening throughout your pregnancy which you can print out and take to your appointments.
+To help make sure the correct care is given at the correct time during pregnancy, we have created a checklist which details what should be happening throughout your pregnancy which you can print out and take to your appointments.

 The sonographer will also check to see if the babies share a placenta (monochorionic), which can lead to complications.
 Sometimes this is hard to see, but if it appears to be the case then your obstetric team will want to scan the babies regularly to make sure they continue growing well.